puppetlabs/puppet-docs/source/puppet/3/reference/ruby_dsl.markdown

 ### Access to Variables

-You can access variables using `scope[variable]`, but the Ruby DSL doesn't differentiate between variables that have not been defined or whose value is `nil`.
+You can access variables using `scope[variable]`, but the Puppet Ruby DSL doesn't differentiate between variables that have not been defined or whose value is `nil`.

 <!-- Return to this:  How does this interact with variables set to `undef` in the Puppet DSL?
 Does undef translate to nil?  -->

-In the future, the Ruby DSL may return a variable entry or `nil` to indicate whether a variable has not been defined, or if its actual value is nil or undefined.
+In the future, the Puppet Ruby DSL may return a variable entry or `nil` to indicate whether a variable has not been defined, or if its actual value is nil or undefined.

 ### Access to All Variables